Difference Between UGC NET and CSIR NET: Eligibility, Subjects, Exam Pattern, and Career Opportunities

 • Concentrate on Teaching & Research Aptitude: Paper 1 tests these abilities, so keep practicing multiple-choice questions on a regular basis.

-• Prepare Subject-Specific Topics: Paper 2 is subject-specific; make sure to prepare necessary concepts properly.
+• Prepare Subject-Specific Topics: Paper 2 is subject-specific; make sure to prepare the necessary concepts properly.

 • Practice Online Resources: Enroll in online courses, watch video lectures, and read online material.